gabe565/pwgen-go/docs/pwgen_functions.md

 ## `num`, `number`, `numeric`

-Alias for [Sprig's `randNumeric` function](https://masterminds.github.io/sprig/strings.html#randalphanum-randalpha-randnumeric-and-randascii).
 A random number will be generated with the number of digits determined by the parameter.

 ### Examples
 - Generate a number from 0-9: